Bonnie Honig: Research

 Honig is most well known in political theory for her advocacy of a contestatory conception of democratic politics, also known as agonism.
 In her book Political Theory and the Displacement of Politics (Cornell, 1993, awarded the 1994 Foundations of Political Thought Book Prize for best first book in political theory), she develops this notion through critiques of consensual conceptions of democracy.
 Arguing that every political settlement engenders remainders to which it cannot fully do justice, she draws on Nietzsche and Arendt, among others, to bring out the emancipatory potential of political contestation and of the disruption of settled practices.
 Recognizing, on the other hand, that politics involves the imposition of order and stability, she argues that politics can neither be reduced to consensus, nor to pure contestation, but that these are both essential aspects of politics.

-Her second book, Democracy and the Foreigner (Princeton University Press, 2001), aims to illuminate the underestimated role of foreignness in democratic politics, particularly in the (re)founding of democratic communities.
+Her second book, Democracy and the Foreigner (Princeton University Press, 2001), aims to describe the underestimated role of foreignness in democratic politics, particularly in the (re)founding of democratic communities.
 In doing so, she aims to shift the question from how to deal with foreigners to “What problems does foreignness solve for us?”
-This strategy of subverting binary oppositions (such as contestation vs. consensus, foreignness vs. familiarity, decision vs. deliberation, and in her third book Emergency Politics: Paradox, Law and Democracy (Princeton University Press, 2009), normality vs. exception) by shifting the question of a well-known debate in order to obtain a new and revealing perspective, recurs throughout her work and the insights that result constitute her distinctive contributions to political theory.
+This strategy of subverting binary oppositions (such as contestation vs. consensus, foreignness vs. familiarity, decision vs. deliberation, and in her third book Emergency Politics: Paradox, Law and Democracy (Princeton University Press, 2009), normality vs. exception) by shifting the question of a well-known debate in order to obtain a new perspective, recurs throughout her work and the insights that result constitute her distinctive contributions to political theory.

 In Antigone, Interrupted (Cambridge University Press, 2013), Honig intervenes in the recent turn to mourning and lamentation in political theory and cultural studies.
 By way of a rereading of Sophocles' tragedy, she counters the privileging of mortality and vulnerability as part of an anti-sovereign politics.
 Instead, Honig offers an “agonistic humanism” that stresses equality in life, not death, and an activist politics of counter-sovereignty.

 In April 2013, Honig delivered the “Thinking Out Loud” Lectures in Sydney, Australia.
 In the lectures, entitled “Public Things,” Honig draws on D.W.
 Winnicott and Hannah Arendt to conceptualize the importance of public things to democratic life.
 Honig elaborated this theory in a lecture delivered at the annual Neal A. Maxwell Lecture in Political Theory and Contemporary Politics at the University of Utah entitled “The Fight for Public Things.”
 It was subsequently published as part of a symposium in Political Research Quarterly.
 The ensuing book, Public Things: Democracy in Disrepair, was published by Fordham University Press in 2017.
 The argument of the book is encapsulated in her 2017 Boston Review essay, "The President’s House Is Empty."